gcallaghan/django-one-web/README.md

 projects using future proof best practices and mobile first design.

 Based on:

-Paul Irish's html5 boilerplate : http://html5boilerplate.com
+* Paul Irish's html5 boilerplate : http://html5boilerplate.com
-Andy Clark's 320 and up : http://stuffandnonsense.co.uk/projects/320andup/
+* Andy Clark's 320 and up : http://stuffandnonsense.co.uk/projects/320andup/

 Installation
 ------------

 I'm working on that.
+It will go something like:

+* Download
-It will go something like downloading, placing somewhere on your python path, and adding to your INSTALLED_APPS in settings.py
+* Placing somewhere on your python path
+* Add to your INSTALLED_APPS in settings.py

 Requirements
 ------------